= November 2025 =

 Unfortunately, the song itself is more melodically flat than the others, too, and the fancy soloing successfully distracts from compositional shortcomings to a certain extent.

-Closer "Los Collados De Las Penas Blancas" was written in 1976 while on a visit to Columbia.
+Closer 'Los Collados De Las Penas Blancas' was written in 1976 while on a visit to Columbia.
 It has some jazzy interludes, but the main theme is more of a straight-up folky rag on the order of Merle Travis or Doc Watson.

 Waiting: More Recordings... is a pleasurable collection of melodic, fingerstyle acoustic guitar by an accomplished player.
 It's one of the seemingly bottomless well of good music waiting to be discovered in the attics and cellars of fine musicians.